Florida Theme Park Halloween Events 2023

 Like the Scream n’ Stream Drive Through Experience, “The Haunted Road” is another drive-thru attraction where you drive your own vehicle through a Halloween themed set.

-Tickets must be purchased in advance and are from $15.99 to $30.99 plus tax per person, for a specified date and entry time.
+Tickets must be purchased in advance and are from $21.99 to $31.99 plus tax per person, for a specified date and entry time.

 All prices are plus tax and tickets can be purchased from the official Haunted Road website.
 Note motorcycles, bikes and oversized vehicles are not allowed and all passenger must have there own seatbelt, no riding in a pickup truck bed.